 What is a pollinator friendly plant?
 Is it required to be used in solar farms?

 A pollinator friendly plant mix is an option for the pervious surface underneath and around solar panels, but it is not required.
-Pollinator plant mixes are easy to establish in most regions in Minnesota and are being endorsed by many agencies around the state for their numerous benefits.
+Pollinator plant mixes are easy to establish in most regions in Minnesota and are being endorsed by many agencies around the state for their numerous benefits. {add link to “Top 10 reasons to plant pollinators” page}

 Can the BMP volume credit calculated in the MPCA’s excel spreadsheet calculator take care of the entire required infiltration volume?